-The CPU stores the current configuration and application in battery-backed RAM.
-With PACSystems, you also have the option to store the Logic, Hardware Configuration, and Reference Data into resident flash memory.
-The PACSystems CPU provides enough flash memory to hold all of user space (10MB), all reference tables that aren't counted against user space, and any overhead required.
-For details on which items count against user memory space, please refer to appendix B.
+The CPU stores the current configuration and application in user memory (either battery-backed RAM or non-volatile user memory, depending on the CPU model).
+You can also store the Logic, Hardware Configuration, and Reference Data into non-volatile flash memory.
+The PACSystems CPU provides enough flash memory to hold all of user space, all reference tables that aren't counted against user space, and any overhead required.
+For details on which items count against user memory space, refer to appendix B.

-By default, the CPU reads program logic and configuration, and reference table data from RAM at powerup.
+By default, the CPU reads program logic and configuration, and reference table data from user memory at powerup.
 However, logic/configuration and reference tables can each be configured to always read from flash or conditionally read from flash.
 To configure these parameters in the programming software, select the CPU's Settings tab in Hardware Configuration.